-Kanna Gummies: The Manufacturing Details That Make or Break Quality
+Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

-What rarely gets discussed is that kanna gummies aren’t just “a gummy with an ingredient.”
+What rarely gets discussed: kanna gummies aren’t just a gummy with an ingredient.
 They’re a system product.
-The extract, the cooking profile, the acid system, and even the bottle seal all interact.
-Getting consistent results means designing the formula and the process together-then locking them down with real cGMP discipline.
+The extract, cooking profile, acid system, and bottle seal all interact.
+Getting consistent results means designing the formula and process together—then locking them down with real cGMP discipline.

 Why kanna behaves differently in gummies

-Most gummies expose ingredients to conditions that are inherently stressful: heat, acids, water, and time.
-Kanna extracts are typically standardized to alkaloid markers, and those types of compounds can be sensitive to their environment.
-In practice, the “how” of manufacturing (not just the “how much”) can influence what you see in stability and quality testing.
+Most gummies expose ingredients to stressful conditions: heat, acids, water, and time.
+Kanna extracts are typically standardized to alkaloid markers, and those compounds can be sensitive to their environment.
+In practice, the “how” of manufacturing (not just the “how much”) can shape your stability and quality data.

 That’s why two batches can share the same label claim and still end up with different outcomes—like texture drift, stickiness, or assay retention differences—if the process variables aren’t tightly controlled.